pmean/build-website/text/08/RandomEffects-08.md

 smaller sample sizes will get larger weights under a random effects meta-analysis compared to a fixed effects meta-analysis.

-Someone on the epidemio-l list claimed that this was \"unfair\".
+Someone on the epidemio-l list claimed that this was "unfair".
 Certainly it is counterintuitive at first glance.
 I would still argue that the random effects meta-analysis still makes sense.